Program at a Glance

-- Advanced knowledge of data communication networks and protocols along with the ability to identify issues involved in multi-access media, including wired and wireless networks; the ability to identify key areas for performance analysis and debugging of networks; and techniques for network management in small- to large-scale networks.
+- Advanced knowledge of data communication networks and protocols along with the ability to identify issues involved in multi-access media and devices as applied to wired and wireless networks; the ability to identify key areas for performance analysis and debugging of networks; and techniques for network management in small- to large-scale networks.

-- Proficiency in data communication protocols and network design, including Flow Control, distributed synchronization, error detection and correction, and routing techniques necessary for interprocess communication in networks.
+- Proficiency in data communication protocols and networks, including such areas as: flow control, distributed synchronization, error detection and correction, and routing techniques, and where to implement them.

-- Competence sufficient to understand and specify data transfer protocols specific to LAN, MAN, and WAN designs.
-You will be able to specify, plan, and define architectures of any size; and analyze, evaluate, and select networking devices applicable to the network area that they are being implemented in, whether LAN, MAN, WAN, or wireless.
+- Competence sufficient to design, specify, and develop data transfer protocols for specific purposes; design, specify, plan, and define networks of any size; and analyze, evaluate, and select networking devices applicable to the network area that they are being implemented in, whether LAN, MAN, WAN, or wireless.

 You can earn the master’s in Computer Information Systems with a concentration in Computer Networks by completing the Graduate Certificate in Computer Networks and the Graduate Certificate in Information Technology, plus three additional courses: Introduction to Probability and Statistics (MET CS 546), Enterprise Cyber Security (MET CS 695), and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
 To be eligible for the degree, you must apply for admission and be accepted into the degree program.
 Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.